Volunteer @ Summer Camp 2023

 Help campers start off their day at camp.
 Lead stretches, ice breakers, games and/or crafts while campers are arriving.
 Come with ideas and role with those of the campers.
 Help with the morning assembly, which includes a skit and camp song rehearsal.
 On Mondays, welcome campers and assist them in creating name tags.

-* Band Photographer *
+Band Photographer

-Dates: Wednesday and/or Thursday, with a few hours remote work to send photos to staff before Friday.
+Dates: Tuesday and/or Wednesday, with a few hours remote work to send photos to staff before Thursday.

 Time: 1-2 hours per day, we can schedule according to your needs!